Updated 15 June 2021

 In line with these rules, the Chhatrapati Shivaji Maharaj International Airport in Mumbai (CSMIA) has set up testing facilities for all domestic and international passengers arriving or departing from the airport.

+Submit contact details with authorities, in case the test result come positive the state officials will contact.
 Passengers who test negative can continue their journey, while those who test positive will be sent to institutional quarantine centres in the city.

 Note that passengers arriving from the Middle East and Europe cannot use these facilities, as they can get tested only on the 5th or 7th day at the hotel after a week-long mandatory institutional quarantine.

 Children upto 10 years are exempted for Testing.
 The government has also exempted RTPCR test for Armed Forces personnel and their families.
 Other exemption from RT-PCR requirement shall be permitted only incase of death in the family and must be applied online at least 72 hours before departure on the Air Suvidha Portal.

 You can book your test at the CSMIA here.

 It is necessary to carry a valid ID proof like Aadhar card, driving license, passport, or voter’s ID.
 You should keep a screenshot of the token number you get after registration ready to display at the site.
 It is also advisable to reach the testing site on time as per your slot.

 Currently, the airport hosts three facilities at Terminal 2.
 It has established over 30 counters of testing facilities at the terminal for international and domestic passengers, including those equipped with molecular testing facilities.
 You can then proceed to the testing facility at Level 10 – Departures Area for domestic travellers.
 All international arriving passengers can get their RT-PCR test done at T2 Arrivals Lounge Area.

 How much does the test cost?